LHS Athletic Office Contact Info

 - Passed 2.5 credits the previous semester.

-- Completed 4.5 credits required PRIOR to Sophomore year.
+- Completed 4.5 credits PRIOR to Sophomore year.

-- Completed 10 credits required PRIOR to Junior year.
+- Completed 10 credits PRIOR to Junior year.

-- Completed 17 credits required PRIOR to Senior year.
+- Completed 17 credits PRIOR to Senior year.

 Each student will pay a participation fee of $100.00 per sport.
 The fee is half price for students on the free lunch program and full price for students on the reduced lunch program.
 Full payment is required within the first two weeks of practice.
 If you are unable to pay at that time a payment plan must be set up with the athletic secretary.
 All fees and fines must be paid by the first contest.
 Violation of the payment plan will result in suspension or disqualification.